MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_IPAR_MIO_VB_DETECTION_LEVEL = 81

     Controls how much effort is put into detecting variable bounds.

 MSK_IPAR_MT_SPINCOUNT = 82

     Set the number of iterations to spin before sleeping.

 MSK_IPAR_NUM_THREADS = 83

     Controls the number of threads employed by the optimizer.
 If set to 0 the number of threads used will be equal to the number of cores detected on the machine.

 MSK_IPAR_OPF_MAX_TERMS_PER_LINE = 84

     The maximum number of terms (linear and quadratic) per line when an OPF file is written.

 MSK_IPAR_OPF_WRITE_HEADER = 85

-    Write a text header with date and |mosek| version in an OPF file.
+    Write a text header with date and MOSEK version in an OPF file.

 MSK_IPAR_OPF_WRITE_HINTS = 86

     Write a hint section with problem dimensions in the beginning of an OPF file.

 MSK_IPAR_OPF_WRITE_PARAMETERS = 87